-When it comes to the success of a multifamily community, there is one critical success factor:
+When it comes to the success of a multifamily community, there is one critical factor: Occupancy!

-Some may argue that the critical success factor is leasing, but even if you have the single best leasing team on the planet, not being able to keep the residents that you draw in to the property will result in a lower overall NOI and long-term return on the investment.
+Some may argue that the critical success factor is leasing.
+However, if you don’t keep your current residents it will result in a lower overall NOI and long-term return on the investment.

-Keeping an eye on your occupancy rate by tracking it over time can be hugely beneficial to your bottom line.
+You should keep track of your occupancy rate by analyzing it over time as it can be beneficial to your bottom line.
 Tracking occupancy effectively can ensure that you’re staying within the appropriate range by discovering potential issues before they become big problems.
 Those big problems have a tendency to add up to a loss of time, money, reputation, and more.

-Here’s how regularly using an apartment occupancy calculator can help you stay on top with high occupancies and on top with a great return on investment:
+Here’s how using an apartment occupancy calculator can help your communities stay occupied and on top with a great return on investment.

 What is an Apartment Occupancy Calculator?

 Before we go too far down how an apartment occupancy calculator can save you time and money, let’s look at what it is and how it works.

 Making money in multifamily living depends on apartment occupancy.
 Plain and simple.
 Residents need to fill all (90% or more) of the available units for most investments to peak.
 Measuring your apartment occupancy rates will help your team see just how effectively you are at accomplishing that goal of not just getting but retaining residents.